Attitudes and Cancer

 Your attitudes, emotions, and moods can change from day to day, and even from hour to hour.
 You may feel good one day and terrible the next.
 Know that this is normal and that, with time, most people are able to adjust to a cancer diagnosis and move forward with their lives.
 Some may need extra help from a support group or a mental health professional to learn to cope better.
 Find the strength and support you need to feel the best you can and have the best possible quality of life.

-If you would like to visit a support group or talk to someone about the life changes and emotions you are going through, ask your health care team about the resources you can use at your hospital, doctor’s office, or clinic.
-You can also contact your American Cancer Society at 1-800-227-2345 to find out about sources of support that are available near you.
+If you would like to visit a support group or talk to someone about your life changes and emotions, ask your health care team about the resources at your hospital, doctor’s office, or clinic.
+You can also contact your American Cancer Society at 1-800-227-2345 to find out about sources of support offered near you.

 To learn more